 - Focus on what you want, not what you don’t want.
 For example, teach your puppy to sit when greeting people.
 Don’t just yell at her for jumping up.

 - Watch your puppy’s poops.
 Disgusting?
 Yes.
-But it could save your puppy’s life.
-If you notice anything like diarrhea or blood, take your puppy for a vet visit ASAP.
+But it could save your puppy’s blood, take your puppy for a vet visit ASAP.